bbokorney/intro-to-maps/README.md

 ## What's a map?

 A [map (sometimes called a _hash map_ or _hash table_)](https://en.wikipedia.org/wiki/Hash_table)
-is a data structure which has maintains a _mapping_ from a set of _keys_ to a set of _values_.
+is a data structure which maintains a _mapping_ from a set of _keys_ to a set of _values_.

 In a map, the _key_ is the item which you _index_ the data structure with.
-You tell the map to store a specific _value_ with that key.
-At a later time you can query the map with the same key and it will return the same value you stored at that key.
+You tell the map to store a specific _value_ for that key.
+At a later time you can query the map using the same key and it will return the same value you stored at that key.
 Let's see an example.

 ```javascript